-Dawn R. Johnson, Associate Professor in the Syracuse University School of Education’s Department of Higher Education, has joined the Journal of Higher Education as an associate editor for a three-year...Read More
+Dawn R. Johnson, Associate Professor in the Syracuse University School of Education’s higher education programs, has joined the Journal of Higher Education as an associate editor for a three-year term....Read More

 Ashley Smith-Purviance’s G’14 interest in researching education systems and policies—and especially their impact on youth of color and Black girls—stems from her study abroad experience while completing an M.S. in...Read More